One of the strongest indicators of a solid, dependable business is a robust website.

 Not sure how to choose a good domain name for your business?
 Here are some tips to help you make a thoughtful decision.

-- Choose something simple: A complicated URL will be hard to type and to remember, so make sure to keep yours as simple as you possibly can.
+- Choose something simple: A complicated URL will be hard to type and remember, so make sure to keep yours as simple as you possibly can.
 Adding unnecessary words and numbers will only confuse the user.

-- Make sure it represents you: Use the right keywords to accurately show who you are, what you offer, and make it easy for your customers to find you online.
+- Make sure it represents you: Use the right keywords to accurately show who you are, and what you offer, and make it easy for your customers to find you online.

 - Catch attention: If possible, try to go for a name that catches the eye and is memorable.

 - Use location: If your business operates locally, include geo-location elements in your domain name to connect to local customers.